 8) 'Star Wars: Andor'

 We find our protagonist as a thief without too much going for him while plans to act out in rebellion against the Empire aren't on his agenda.
-Given the success of 'The Madalorian', 'Obi-Wan Kenobi' and others, we knew the least about this show that's new to our screens.
+We knew the least about this show that's new to our screens and it's been a huge success with fans.
 It premiered initially with two episodes, and new instalments then released weekly.
 All episodes are now available to binge.

 Set in the time between "Star Wars Episode II: Attack of the Clones" and "Star Wars Episode III: Revenge of the Sith," this animated series follows the wartime activities of Anakin, Obi-Wan and Yoda.
 "The Clone Wars" is well known for adding both story content and new characters to "Star Wars" canon, including Anakin's apprentice Ashoka Tano.